vuetifyjs/vuetify/packages/docs/src/pages/en/components/radio-buttons.md

 <example file="v-radio-group/prop-model-group" />

 ::: info
-  If you are using integer values with **model-value**, you will need to use `:value` to set the value of the child `v-radio` otherwise it will be evaluated as a sting.
+  If you are using integer values with **model-value**, you will need to use `:value` to set the value of the child `v-radio` otherwise it will be evaluated as a string.
 :::

 #### Model (radio)